-- Voice commands processing starts on the client side.
-The Alan Client SDK captures voice stream from the user device and sends the voice data to the Alan Cloud for processing.
+Voice commands processing starts on the client side.
+The Alan Client SDK captures voice stream from the user’s device and sends the voice data to the Alan Cloud for processing.

-- Alan uses the Automatic Speech Recognition (ASR) engine and Speech-to-Text (STT) to get the user's input and convert it to text segments.
+Alan uses the Automatic Speech Recognition (ASR) engine and Speech-to-Text (STT) to get the user input and convert it to text segments.

 You can check the phrase probability score in Alan Studio logs.
-To do this, at the bottom of Alan Studio, expand the logs section and click the phrase given by the user.
+To do this, at the bottom of Alan Studio, open the logs pane and click the phrase given by the user.

 During voice processing, the ASR engine converts speech to text.
 And one of vital components in ASR is the language model.
 The language model evaluates probabilities of word sequences, which allows ASR to distinguish between words that sound similar.

 Beside the global language model, Alan creates a domain language model (DLM) for every app.
 The DLM is based on unique terms, names and phrases used in your company or domain.
 It lets Alan’s ASR predict with high accuracy what user may say in a particular context and resolve ambiguities.